 - Forex – The foreign exchange currency market is the world’s most popular and liquid.

 - Stocks – Physical stocks in individual companies, regular and Leveraged ETFs (an “Exchange Traded Fund” holds multiple stocks or commodities and is traded like a single stock), futures, and stock options.
-Penny stocks are popular with some, but are in general too unreliable and illiquid.

 - Cryptocurrencies – The two most popular currently are Bitcoin and Ethereum.